privacy-scaling-explorations/pse.dev/articles/rsa-verification-circuit-in-halo2-and-its-applications.md

 #### Players and situations

 - Alice operates an email service.
-She attaches her RSA signature to her users’ emails following the DKIM protocol.
+She attaches her RSA signature to her users' emails following the DKIM protocol.
 Her domain name is [alice.com](http://alice.com/).
-- Bob is a user of Alice’s email service.
+- Bob is a user of Alice's email service.
 His email address is [bob@alice.com](http://mailto:bob@alice.com/).
 - Carol operates a contract wallet service.
 Her email address is [carol@wallet.com](http://mailto:carol@wallet.com/).

 #### Assumptions

-- A public key corresponding to Alice’s domain name (e.g. [alice.com](http://alice.com/)) is published in DNS and does not change.
+- A public key corresponding to Alice's domain name (e.g. [alice.com](http://alice.com/)) is published in DNS and does not change.
-- Alice’s public key is registered in the ZK-Mail contract in advance.
+- Alice's public key is registered in the ZK-Mail contract in advance.
-- Bob already registered Carol’s wallet service.
+- Bob already registered Carol's wallet service.
 His email address is registered in the ZK-Mail contract, and he has 2 ETH in his wallet.
 - **Alice never attaches her RSA signature to forged emails.**

 #### Procedures

 1. Bob wants to transfer 1 ETH to his friend whose email address is [friend@alice.com](http://mailto:friend@alice.com/).
 2. Bob sends an email to [carol@wallet.com](http://mailto:carol@wallet.com/).
-Its message is “Transfer 1 ETH to [friend@alice.com](http://mailto:friend@alice.com/)”.
+Its message is "Transfer 1 ETH to [friend@alice.com](http://mailto:friend@alice.com/)".
-3. Alice attaches her RSA signature to the Bob’s email.
+3. Alice attaches her RSA signature to the Bob's email.
 4. Carol receives the email from Bob.
 She extracts the transfer amount and the destination (1 ETH and [friend@alice.com](http://mailto:friend@alice.com/) in this case) from the contents of the email.
-5. Taking Alice’s RSA signature and the header/contents of the email as private inputs (witnesses), and her public key, sender’s email address, and the transfer amount and the destination as public inputs (statements), Carol generates a ZKP proof confirming the following conditions.
+5. Taking Alice's RSA signature and the header/contents of the email as private inputs (witnesses), and her public key, sender's email address, and the transfer amount and the destination as public inputs (statements), Carol generates a ZKP proof confirming the following conditions.

     - The RSA signature is valid for the header/contents and the public key.
     - The From field in the header is equivalent to the provided email address, i.e., [bob@alice.com](http://mailto:bob@alice.com/).
-    - The message in the contents is in the form of “Transfer (transfer amount) to (destination)”.
+    - The message in the contents is in the form of "Transfer (transfer amount) to (destination)".

-6. Carol provides her service’s contract with transaction data including the transfer amount and the destination and the ZKP proof.
+6. Carol provides her service's contract with transaction data including the transfer amount and the destination and the ZKP proof.
 7. The contract calls the ZK-Mail contract with the provided data.
-It verifies the ZKP proof using Alice’s public key and Bob’s email address registered in advance.
+It verifies the ZKP proof using Alice's public key and Bob's email address registered in advance.
-8. If the proof passes the verification, the contract wallet transfers Bob’s 1 ETH to the wallet corresponding to the email address of [friend@alice.com](http://mailto:friend@alice.com/).
+8. If the proof passes the verification, the contract wallet transfers Bob's 1 ETH to the wallet corresponding to the email address of [friend@alice.com](http://mailto:friend@alice.com/).
 (In detail, the contract wallet has storage where the hash of the email address is mapped to the ETH balance.
 It decreases 1 from the balance of Hash([bob@alice.com](http://mailto:bob@alice.com/)) and increases that of Hash([friend@alice.com](http://mailto:friend@alice.com/)) by the same amount.)

 ![](/articles/rsa-verification-circuit-in-halo2-and-its-applications/wqZkchwlp5eKjrHxEQDMp.webp)